Win-Win Mortgage®

 Win-Win Mortgage ® (Principal & Interest)

-A Win-Win Mortgage ® is a fully amortizing mortgage loan between family members, with regular payments that include both principal and interest — similar to a traditional bank mortgage.
+A Win-Win Mortgage ® is a fully amortizing mortgage loan between family members, with regular payments that include both principal and interest.

 This structure is commonly used when families want predictability, long-term accountability, and a clear path for equity to build over time.

-- Refinancing an existing mortgage or private loan
+- refinancing an existing bank or private mortgage

 Gift Mortgage ® (Interest-Only)